YCCI Multidisciplinary Post-Doctoral Training Program

 Multidisciplinary Post-Doctoral Training Program in Translational Research

-The Multidisciplinary Post-Doctoral Training Program in Translational Research will provide an opportunity for Yale post-doctoral trainees in the Schools of Medicine, Nursing, Public Health, Engineering and Applied Science or other appropriate Departments in the Graduate School to receive up to 2 years devoted to training across the full span of clinical and translational research focused on human health.
-The Multidisciplinary Post-Doctoral Training Program in Translational Research seeks to support a representative and diverse group of outstanding trainees in each of the programs who specifically want to pursue careers in clinical and translational research; to train them in the use of state-of-the-art research tools; to enhance their abilities to work collaboratively in complex multidisciplinary research teams; to provide outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development.
-The program will tap into Yale’s established educational leadership team who has a diverse background in clinical and translational research, as well as expertise in the evaluation and dynamic reshaping of medical education programs.
+The Multidisciplinary Post-Doctoral Training Program in Translational Research will provide an opportunity for Yale post-doctoral trainees in the Schools of Medicine, Nursing, Public Health, Engineering and Applied Science or other appropriate departments in the graduate school to receive up to two years of support for training across the full span of clinical and translational research focused on human health.
+The Multidisciplinary Post-Doctoral Training Program in Translational Research seeks to support a representative and diverse group of outstanding trainees who specifically want to pursue careers in clinical and translational research; to train them in the use of state-of-the-art research tools; to enhance their abilities to work collaboratively in complex multidisciplinary research teams; to provide outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development.
+The program will tap into Yale’s established educational leadership team, who have a diverse background in clinical and translational research, as well as expertise in the evaluation and dynamic reshaping of medical education programs.
 The leadership will work directly with both the trainees and their mentors to promote multidisciplinary team-based research that addresses complex medical and/or societal aspects of health and healthcare delivery in the US and around the world.
-Awards will be for one year with the potential to request a second year of support.
+Awards will be for one year, with the potential to request a second year of support.

 Areas of Special Emphasis:

 The YCCI Program will be open to all applicants training across the full span of clinical and translational research focused on human health.
 All applications will be accepted and reviewed based on scientific merit.
 All applications will be accepted and reviewed based on scientific merit.
 As we strongly support a diverse scientific workforce and research focus, we encourage applications from investigators who: